Fumiko HAYASHI

 (野麥の唄 or 野麦の唄 | Nomugi no uta).

 Serialised in Fujin Kōron from January to March 1935.
-Published by Chūō Kōronsha in March 1936, in the collection A song of wild wheat.
+Published in book form by Chūō Kōronsha in March 1936 in the collection A song of wild wheat.

 Sisters (1936).